 In addition, the firm will send 15 of its designers to an awareness program in collaboration with the Center for Sustainable Fashion at the London College.
 In the workshops and conferences, the firm aims to transfer to all its creative team the necessary knowledge and skills to produce fashion in a sustainable way, starting from the design of the garments.

-The road to a sustainable Asos goes through many different actions, not only those that concern fashion.
+Therefore, the road to a sustainable Asos goes through many different actions, not only those that concern fashion.
 The company aims to reduce its carbon footprint, water consumption and waste by 15% in 2020.
 They have recycled 352 tons of cardboard in the last year.
 Their shipping bags contain a 25% of recycled material, while the boxes are made with 100% recycled cardboard.

 What is clear is that a halo of conscience has reached consumers; we tend to look less the price and start focusing our attention on the environmental impact that generates what we buy.
 A reflection that has been transferred to the big fashion companies and that has led them to consider these kind of sustainability objectives.